The Watchmen on the Wall

 This being so, it is vital that we listen clearly to whatever the Lord is telling us through the Holy Spirit for these days.
 Of course, we must continue to preach the Gospel until the Rapture, but being watchmen, declaring all of God’s revealed will is an essential part of our duties, to individuals and to communities.
 If we do not do this, the people of this day will never hear of God’s righteous requirements through any other source, and the responsibility for their ignorance will be on our heads.
 If we are truly declaring God’s clear word to this generation at this particular point in history, then I believe it will be attended by appropriate power and authority, for that is how God works.

 In other words, if the day of effective gospel proclamation appears to be drawing to a close, what is the Church’s message that must take centre stage now?
 We have been told to watch for the signs of the end of the age, and those signs seem to be multiplying.
 If this is the case, then the words given to each of the seven churches in Revelation chapters 2 and 3 are relevant and urgent: “He who has an ear, let him hear what the Spirit says to the churches”.
 This is essential listening for the watchman on the wall, and we desperately need to be asking the Lord what He is saying to the churches today through the Spirit, that we are then required to go and declare to all around us.
 In order to hear the answer to this question, we need first to understand three biblical principles.

 (Note: Only part of this article has been reproduced here.
 To read the whole article you need to purchase the specific edition of Prophetic Witness in which it was printed.
-If this is not our current edition of Prophetic Witness, then please contact our Head Office (details at the bottom of this page) to see if it is still available).
+If this is not our current edition of Prophetic Witness, then please contact our Head Office via our Contact form, to see if it is still available).